port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 ```
 </details>

-This aggregation setup will calculate the **average MTTR** by considering incidents that have been resolved,
+This aggregation setup will calculate the **MTTR** by considering incidents that have been resolved,
 giving a better picture of recovery performance across services.

 ## Metrics